Candles, Notre Dame, Paris

 You'll agree this is a pretty straight forward picture.
 The image was made at Notre Dame Cathedral in Paris, France.
 The fact is we often want to photograph subject matter that is not overly complicated.
 How then do we make that subject matter into an interesting composition and embed into it a sense of mood or drama?

 In the case of the picture above the candles were neatly positioned in rows on a stand inside the cathedral.
-The first thing I did was to move in and concentrate attention on an a smaller groups of candles.
+The first thing I did was to move in and concentrate attention on an even smaller groups of candles.
 I then positioned my camera so that the pattern formed between the lines of candles was evident.
 The pattern is formed by the positioning of the candles and the spaces between them.
-The repletion of pattern within the greater scene was emphasised and a sense of symmetry revealed.
+The repletion of pattern within the greater scene was emphasized and a sense of symmetry revealed.
 Repetition and pattern are design elements that help make sense of images by brining a sense of order and cohesion to the composition.